SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: SoloGAN

 \section{SoloGAN}

 The goal of this work is to learn multimodal mappings among multiple domains using a single GAN.
-The overall network structure of our proposed SoloGAN is shown in Fig.~\ref{fig:network_structure}(a), which consists of an encoder $E$ (including a content $E^{c}$ and a style $E^{s}$ ), a generator $G$ and a discriminator $D$.
-Fig.~\ref{fig:network_structure}(b) shows a sample of multimodal image-to-image translation among multiple domains by SoloGAN.
-In addition, the Central Biasing Instance Normalization (CBIN)~\cite{CBIN} scheme is used for inductive bias.
+The overall network structure of our proposed SoloGAN is shown in Fig.~\ref{fig:network_structure}(a) and consists of an encoder $E$ (including a content $E^{c}$, style $E^{s}$), generator $G$, and discriminator $D$.
+Fig.~\ref{fig:network_structure}(b) shows a sample of multimodal I2I translation among multiple domains by SoloGAN.
+In addition, the Central Biasing Instance Normalization (CBIN)\footnote{ $\mathrm{CBIN}(x_i) = \frac{x_i-\mathrm{E}[x_i]}{\sqrt{\mathrm{Var}[x_i]}} +\mathrm{tanh}(f_i(z))$, where $x_i$ is the $i$-th feature map, and $f_i$ is a transformation function taking the domain label vector as input.}~\cite{CBIN} scheme is used for inductive bias.